 Last December, I was keen to take part in Lifeology’s December Scicomm challenge.
 The challenge was to describe your career in child-appropriate language (max.
 180 characters) and design a digital image to accompany your description.
 My submission was selected for use in a free online flashcard deck designed to help children learn about different careers in STEAM (Science, Technology, Engineering, Arts, and Maths).

-Public Engagement Representative
+Public Engagement Committee Member

 University of Nottingham, November 2020-present.

 I am a member of the Public Engagement Committee at the School of Psychology and represent all postgraduate’s views on public engagement activities.
 My main roles include developing resources to encourage others within the school to participate in public engagement and helping to organise public engagement events through the year.
 Here is an example of a game that I created for others to use at public engagement events.